IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/data-pie-chart.md

 The `XamDataPieChart` supports animating its slices into view, as well as when a value changes.

-You can set the `IsTransitionInEnabled` property to `true` to have the pie chart animate into view.
+You can set the `IsTransitionInEnabled` property to **true** to have the pie chart animate into view.
 The type of animation performed can be configured by setting the `TransitionInMode` enumerated property to the type of animation you would like to see.
 Additionally, you can also set the `TransitionInSpeedType` property to scale with index, value, normal, or randomized.
 The duration of this animation can be controlled by the `TransitionInDuration` property, which takes a `TimeSpan`.

-If you would like to animate data changes, this can also be done by setting the `AnimateSeriesWhenAxisRangeChanges` property to true.
+If you would like to animate data changes, this can also be done by setting the `AnimateSeriesWhenAxisRangeChanges` property to **true**.
 The duration of this change can be configured by setting the `TransitionDuration` property as well.

 The following sample demonstrates the usage of animation in the `XamDataPieChart`: